turingschool/front-end-curriculum/lessons/json-web-tokens.md

   }
 ```

 This is as simple as calling `this.lock.show()`.
-This is built-in to the Auth0Lock library we just imported and configured.
+This is built-in to the Auth0Lock library we just imported and configured, and will display the authentication widget (similar to Firebase).

 We'll also want to add a `logout` method to clear out any data when a user logs out.
 There are some pre-defined methods in our service that set two pieces of data in localStorage: `id_token` and `profile`.
 When we log out, we want to remove these keys from localStorage: